sdsds222/Smart-Direction-Mamba/README.md

-好的，非常抱歉！我理解您的要求，所有数学符号必须使用 ASCII 字符，不使用 LaTeX（美元符号 $ 或双美元符号 $$）。
-以下是您提供的 Smart Direction Mamba (SDM) 架构核心原理的英文翻译，已严格遵守 ASCII 数学符号 的要求。 Smart Direction Mamba (SDM) Architecture Core Principles The core objective of the Smart Direction Mamba (SDM) architecture is to dynamically resolve the fixed causality problem faced by the Mamba/SSM architecture when processing natural language, while strictly controlling computational complexity.
+Smart Direction Mamba (SDM)

+Smart Direction Mamba (SDM) Architecture Core Principles The core objective of the Smart Direction Mamba (SDM) architecture is to dynamically resolve the fixed causality problem faced by the Mamba/SSM architecture when processing natural language, while strictly controlling computational complexity.
 Traditional Mamba has a linear time complexity of O(N), but its fixed, unidirectional scan cannot effectively handle non-causal dependencies that require "future information."
 While the Transformer can handle non-causality, its O(N^2) complexity is inefficient for long sequences.
+Background: Why Dynamic Directionality is Necessary Traditional Mamba has a linear time complexity of O(N), but its fixed, unidirectional scan is fundamentally constrained.
+This conflicts with the nature of human language: Language is non-causal within local segments (like a phrase or sentence), where understanding may require looking ahead (non-causal dependency); yet, the overall flow of information and narrative structure remains sequential (causal).
+While standard Bidirectional Mamba (Bi-Mamba) can address non-causality through two scans (forward + reverse), it falls short as an efficient solution due to two main drawbacks:
+1. Computational Redundancy: Bi-Mamba mandatorily performs double the computation for all text, even in sections that are highly causal.
+2. Semantic Ambiguity: Forcing bidirectional scanning often introduces unnecessary directional noise, potentially diluting the core semantic meaning.
+SDM's Core Advantage: SDM is designed to perfectly fit the "locally non-causal, globally causal" nature of human language.
+It uses intelligent, on-demand local direction decisions to capture small-segment non-causality while maintaining macro-level causality through Mamba's sequential state propagation.
+This intelligent approach avoids the computational redundancy inherent in Bi-Mamba, leading to a better balance of efficiency and performance.

 SDM's Goal: Utilize the powerful local discrimination ability of Mamba states or Transformer to guide the Mamba scan, achieving both O(N) efficiency and non-causal modeling capabilities.
+Utilize the powerful local discrimination ability of Mamba states or Transformer to guide the Mamba scan, achieving O(N) efficiency and non-causal modeling capabilities that align with human language processing.
 Complexity and Efficiency Control
 SDM avoids global quadratic complexity by chunking the computation and restricting the Direction Estimator (DE) calculation to small blocks of length L. The discrimination calculation for the flow direction within all blocks can be executed in parallel.
 Complexity Maintenance: